-Also listed as: MEC ENG C223

-Polymer Engineering: Read Less [-]

-BIO ENG 224 Basic Principles of Drug Delivery 3 Units

-Terms offered: Fall 2017, Fall 2016, Fall 2015

-This course focuses on providing students with the foundations needed to understand contemporary literature in drug delivery.
+Also listed as: MEC ENG C223 Polymer Engineering: Read Less [-] BIO ENG 224 Basic Principles of Drug Delivery 3 Units Terms offered: Fall 2018, Fall 2017, Fall 2016 This course focuses on providing students with the foundations needed to understand contemporary literature in drug delivery.
 Concepts in organic chemistry, biochemistry, and physical chemistry needed to understand current problems in drug delivery are emphasized.
-Basic Principles of Drug Delivery: Read More [+]

-Objectives Outcomes

-Course Objectives: The goal of this course is to give students the ability to understand problems in drug delivery.
+Basic Principles of Drug Delivery: Read More [+] Objectives Outcomes Course Objectives: The goal of this course is to give students the ability to understand problems in drug delivery.
 Emphasis is placed on the design and synthesis of new molecules for drug delivery.
 Student Learning Outcomes: At the completion of this course students should be able to design new molecules to solve drug delivery problems.

-Rules & Requirements

-Prerequisites: BioE 103 or equivalent

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture per week
+Rules & Requirements Prerequisites: BioE 11 or Chem 3B; BioE 103, and BioE 104 (or courses equivalent to these) Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Bioengineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Bioengineering/Graduate

-Grading: Letter grade.